Dream it

 Art programs for children

-Our programs for children provide opportunities for quality artistic instruction combined with open-ended, imagination-based art projects.
+Our weekend art classes, creative workshops, school release day camps, and week-long, full-day summer camps & programs for children provide opportunities for quality artistic instruction combined with open-ended, imagination-based art projects.

 We design our classes to foster creative thinking, enhance motor skills, and provide an outlet for artistic curiosity and sensory development with a variety of art materials.